dessa-oss/Image-segmentation-tutorial/README.md

 Here, `hyper_params` is a dictionary in which keys are parameter names and values are parameter values.

-The last line of `main.py` outputs the training and validation accuracy.
+In addition to keeping track of an experiment parameters, it is also good practice to record the outcome of such experiment, typically called metrics.
+Some example metrics can be Accuracy, Precision or other scores useful for the analysis of the problem.
+In our case, the last line of `main.py` outputs the training and validation accuracy.
 After these statements, we will call the function `foundations.log_metric()`.This function takes two arguments, a key and a value.
 After the function call has been added,  once a job successfully completes, logged metrics for each job will be visible from the Foundations GUI.
 Copy the following line and replace the print statement with it.

 Look for the comment: